baajgai/around-go/content/posts/first_post.md

 ## What is Go language (Golang)?
 How to become an expert?

-Recently started learning a new programming language Golang.
+Recently learning a new programming language Golang.

 `echo "hello world"`
 - list item